HaskeYE/ui-automation-framework-updated-stable/tasks/12 - running junit tests.md

 In path test.java create SmokeSuite.class and include login only Test classes inside it - see documentation on how to do it: https://www.tutorialspoint.com/junit/junit_suite_test.htm - Section Create Test Suite Class.

+Also implement TestRunner.class from there.

-Now put your SmokeSuite.class in runSuite variable in pom.xml.
+Now put your Runner class that runs SmokeSuite.class in runSuite variable in pom.xml.

 Test your implementation by typing in command line: